 From 1 July 2018 you may be able to contribute up to $300,000 ($600,000 for a couple) from the proceeds of the sale of your home to your superannuation fund.

 This incentive, known as the ‘downsizer contribution’, is part of a federal government program to improve housing affordability.
 It offers a further opportunity for some home sellers to benefit from the tax advantages associated with superannuation.
-On the downside it may adversely affect eligibility
+On the downside, it may adversely affect eligibility for the age pension.

 Of course, it wouldn’t be a super contribution without lots of rules, and the main ones are: